alice-si/contracts/README.md

 [![Build Status](https://travis-ci.org/alice-si/contracts.svg?branch=master)](https://travis-ci.org/alice-si/contracts)
 [![Join the chat at https://gitter.im/alice-si/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/alice-si/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This project is a collection of smart contracts that are used by <https://alice.si>.
+This project is a collection of smart contracts used by Alice, a social impact platform built on Ethereum <https://alice.si>.

 ### Overview

+The first application launched by Alice uses smart contracts to implement a "pay for success" donation model, where donors only pay if the charitable projects they give to achieve their goals.

+Each charity project encodes a list of "goals" that the charity aims to achieve, and each goal is assigned a price that the charity will receive if/when the goal is provably achieved.

-Smart contracts implement a Pay for success donation model.
-After a donor sends money to the campaign, a corresponding amount of Alice Tokens are being generated and credited to the Charity contract.
-Tokens are held in an escrow and are released only if a dedicated Validator confirms that the expected outcome has been achieved.
-Tokens are moved to the Beneficiary account after the validation is performed.
-Any outstanding tokens may be returned to donors and reused for future donations.
+Donors give to projects on the Alice platform using fiat, and the payment logic is implemented on the blockchain using a stablecoin token pegged to the value of their gift.
+When a donor sends money to a project, the corresponding amount of tokens is minted and credited by the Charity contract.
+These tokens are held in escrow until a dedicated Validator confirms that an expected goal pursued by the charity has been achieved.
+Once this validation has been performed, the price assigned to the goal is then transferred to the charity's account.
+If the charity does not achieve any goals, outstanding tokens are unlocked and returned to donors.
+They can then be reused for future donations.

 ### Installation
-This project requires [node-js](https://github.com/nodejs/node) runtime and uses [truffle](https://github.com/trufflesuite/truffle) Ethereum smart contracts development framework.
+This project requires [node-js](https://github.com/nodejs/node) runtime and uses [truffle](https://github.com/trufflesuite/truffle) as the Ethereum smart contract development framework.

 In order to run it, install truffle first:

     npm install -g truffle